antibomberman/qb/README.md

 # DBLayer
-### DBLayer is a powerful and flexible SQL builder for Go, providing a convenient interface for working with MySQL and PostgreSQL databases.
+### DBLayer is a powerful and flexible SQL builder for Go, providing a convenient interface for working with MySQ, PostgreSQL and SQLite databases.

 ## Installation
 ### go get github.com/antibomberman/dblayer@v1.1.11